eagronin/mongodb-tweeter-prepare/README.md

 The output shows that there are 11,188 records in the collection.

-Next we will output one of the documents:
+Next, we will output one of the documents:

 ```java
 db.users.findOne()